olatunjivictor-creator/LagosGo-UI-UX/README.md

-# LagosGo — Ride Booking App
+# LagosGo

 ## Overview

-LagosGo is a self-initiated UI/UX concept for a simple ride-booking mobile app designed for users in Lagos.
+LagosGo is a self-initiated UI/UX concept for a simple ride-booking experience designed around the everyday transportation needs of Lagos commuters.

-## Problem
-Getting a ride can feel stressful when users have to deal with unclear destinations, uncertain prices, and too many steps before booking.

-## Goal
-Create a clear and simple booking flow that helps users choose a destination, compare ride options, confirm payment, and track their driver.
+The project focuses on creating a clear and straightforward journey from choosing a destination to confirming a ride and tracking the driver.

+## Project Goals

+- Create a simple ride-booking flow
+- Make important information easy to understand
+- Reduce unnecessary steps during booking
+- Maintain a consistent and approachable visual design

-## Screens
+## Design Process

+The project covers the main user journey:

-- Home
+1. Home
-- Destination Search
+2. Destination Search
-- Choose Your Ride
+3. Choose Your Ride
-- Confirm Your Ride
+4. Confirm Your Ride
-- Driver Tracking
+5. Driver Tracking

 ## Design Approach

-- Simple navigation
-- Clear information
-- Consistent visual design
+**Simple Navigation**
+A straightforward booking journey helps users move from destination selection to ride confirmation.

+**Clear Information**
+Important details such as ride type, price, payment method, and driver information are presented clearly.

+**Visual Consistency**
+Consistent colors, typography, buttons, spacing, and cards create a cohesive experience.

 ## Tools

 - Canva
 - UI/UX Design
+- User Flow

 ## Project Type

-Self-initiated concept project
+**Self-Initiated Concept Project**